U.S. CDC finds more clotting cases after J&J vaccine, sees causal link

 Symptoms typically occur several days after vaccination to up to 2 weeks.

+ACIP member Dr. Sarah Long, professor of pediatrics at Drexel University College of Medicine said she was very concerned about the CDC’s decision to not add any additional restrictions on the J&J vaccine.
+Dr. Long said she believed that younger women should be informed of the risks and give consent before receiving their shot.

-Reporting by Michael Erman and Julie Steenhuysen; additional reporting by Allison Martell in Toronto; editing by John Stonestreet, Bernadette Baum and Philippa Fletcher
+Reporting by Michael Erman and Julie Steenhuysen; additional reporting by Allison Martell in Toronto; editing by John Stonestreet, Bernadette Baum, Philippa Fletcher and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.